10,000+ call for free speech to be protected on campus

 ADVOCATES

-Christopher is a sought-after public speaker on issues involving philosophy, theology, and the public square and has made several media appearances, including BBC News at Ten, SKY News, and BBC radio.
+Christopher is a sought-after public speaker on issues involving philosophy, theology, and the public square.
+He has regularly appeared in the media, including BBC News at Ten, SKY News, GB News as well as interviews on BBC and Spectator podcasts and radio.

-Prior to joining ADF International, Christopher held positions of senior responsibility in Catholic schools.
+Prior to joining ADF International, Christopher had positions of senior responsibility in the education sector.

-Christopher has worked within the UK Parliament on equality legislation and is a trustee of the Christian Heritage Center at Stonyhurst.
+Christopher is a trustee of the Christian Heritage Center at Stonyhurst.
 He maintains a passion for Christian education and is currently establishing a Common Good Scholarship to enable young people to serve as articulate Christian leaders in public life.
-Christopher is also a co-founder of the Humanum Institute, which specializes in anthropological philosophy from a Christian perspective.
+He is also a co-founder of the Humanum Institute, which specialises in anthropological philosophy from a Christian perspective.

 Is there a free speech crisis at UK universities?
 At least 10,000 members of the public think so and have added their name to a petition addressed to number 10.